The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Results

 A further example of how different barcode summaries propagate across the layers can be found in Appendix \ref{app:local_mistral} for Mistral 7B, showing the patterns for the mean deaths of 0-bars.

 \textbf{Analysis on Non-Consecutive Layers.} We expanded the previous analysis to activations from non-consecutive layers to show that in neighboring layers, the model operates on similar groups of neurons, leading to element-wise interactions that construct meaningful topological features distinguishing clean from poisoned datasets.
-However, as we examined pairs of layers that are further apart, these distinctions in interactions between clean and poisoned activations became less pronounced.
-Figure \ref{fig:h0meandeathsteps} illustrates this progression through the ratio of mean death times of 0-bars between clean and poisoned activations as the layer interval increases.
+The ratio of the mean death times of 0-bars between clean and poisoned activations as the layer interval increases is shown in Appendix \ref{app:non_consec}.
 For layer intervals of 1 and 3, the ratios for normalized activations and the control setting remained distinct, indicating meaningful topological interactions.
-However, at an interval of 10 layers, the scaled and control settings showed significant overlap, suggesting a much diminished effect of neuron interactions.
+However, at an interval of 10 layers, the scaled and control settings showed significant overlap, suggesting a much diminished difference in the interactions in clean and poisoned data.
 A similar pattern can be observed for other barcode summaries, such as the total persistence of 1-bars, see Appendix \ref{app:non_consec}.